-How to build a customer support knowledge base your AI can actually use
+Build a customer service knowledge base your AI can use

-How to build a customer support knowledge base your AI can actually use
+Build a customer service knowledge base your AI can use

-Here is the most common reason AI customer support agents underperform: the knowledge base is bad.
+Here's the most common reason AI customer support agents underperform: the customer service knowledge base is bad.

-This guide is about building a knowledge base that makes your AI agent excellent: comprehensive, accurate, well-structured, and easy to maintain.
+This guide is about building a customer service knowledge base that makes your AI agent excellent: comprehensive, accurate, well-structured, and easy to maintain.

-A knowledge base, in the context of an AI customer support agent, is the structured collection of information the agent uses to answer customer queries.
+A customer support knowledge base, in the context of an AI customer support agent, is the structured collection of information the agent uses to answer customer queries.

-This isn't just a FAQ page.
+This isn't just an FAQ page.
 It's everything the agent needs to know to handle the full range of customer interactions: product details, pricing, policies, procedures, troubleshooting steps, escalation criteria, and more.

 The quality of this foundation determines almost everything about agent performance.
-Businesses that invest in their knowledge base before deploying an AI agent consistently outperform those that bolt the agent onto whatever documentation already exists.
+Businesses that invest in their knowledge base for customer support before deploying an AI agent consistently outperform those that bolt the agent onto whatever documentation already exists.

 Start with an honest inventory of your existing documentation: